 Continuation in the Specialization Stream in Bioinformatics has the same requirements as Computing Science Specialization.
-Graduation requires a GPA of at least 2.3 on the last ★90 credited to the degree and a 2.3 on all CMPUT, MATH, and STAT courses credited to the degree.
-In addition, to graduate with the designation of Specialization Stream in Bioinformatics, students must achieve a minimum of 2.3 on BIOIN 301 and 401, BIOL 207, GENET 270, two of GENET 301, 302 or 304, and a Bioinformatics option.
+Graduation requires a GPA of at least 2.3 on the last \star 90 credited to the degree and a 2.3 on all CMPUT, MATH, and STAT courses credited to the degree.
+Specialization students in the Bioinformatics stream must complete a minimum of \star 21 in CMPUT courses at the 300- or 400-level offered at the University of Alberta.
+In addition, to graduate with the designation of Specialization Stream in Bioinformatics, students must achieve a minimum of 2.3 on BIOIN 301 and 401, BIOL 207, GENET 270, two of GENET 275, 301, 302, 304, or 390 and one of BIOL 321, 380 or BIOCH 200.